-Psychiatric medication management requires a complete understanding of the patient’s current and past medical status, and, in some cases, may involve a focal physical examination, laboratory work or even imaging studies.
+Psychiatric medication management requires a complete understanding of the patient’s current and past medical status.
+In some cases, psychiatric medication management may involve a focal physical examination, laboratory work, or even imaging studies.
 Psychiatric medication services may be provided to patients indefinitely, if needed.

 Generally, a psychotropic medication is prescribed in conjunction with psychotherapy.

 In a small percentage of cases, medication may be prescribed without a patient’s involvement in concurrent psychotherapy.
 Generally, this is done in relation to more chronic conditions where a patient has previously received psychotherapy and needs only to remain on psychotropic medication for continued symptom management and relapse prevention.

 Sometimes when patients have difficulties that are causing some degree of functional impairment, the adjunctive prescription of psychotropic medication (antidepressants, anxiolytics, mood stabilizers, etc.) may be indicated.
 In these instances patients are seen by a psychiatrist for an initial medication evaluation, or may be referred by a counselor or psychologist when the condition is severe enough to merit such intervention.
 If medication is prescribed, patients will be scheduled for follow-up medication management appointments for the duration of the period on which they remain on psychotropic medication.